TeenCoder159/setter/README.md

     write_config() // creates a configuration (setting = "val")

-    read_config() // reads a config with the setting value of the struct
+    read_config("config to read") // reads a config and returns the value stored inside " "

     conifg_exists("config".to_string()) // returns what kind of config it is (Some(Divider), Some(Config), or None)